tzachbon/Lecture---Complex-Form-Made-Easy-Angular-/README.md

 ## Optional

-Let's say we want our hero to only bigger that 18. if his date of birth indicates that is younger than 18 the whole form isn't valid.
+Let's say we want our hero to be bigger that 18. if his date of birth indicates that is younger than 18 the whole form isn't valid.

 We should make a function for it: